Early onset scoliosis in children

 When kids come to us with symptoms of scoliosis, first we do a simple physical exam to see them bend and stretch their spine.
 If we conclude they have scoliosis, then we’ll take an X-ray to get exact images of your child’s spine and help us decide what kind of treatment they’ll need.
 We take X-rays periodically during your child’s treatment, so we use a machine that uses extra low doses of radiation.

-There are multiple causes for early onset scoliosis (see the different types listed near the top of this page).
+There are multiple causes for early onset scoliosis.
 Often it is caused by another disease or disorder, such as spina bifida.

 Our team specializes in children’s spinal issues and treatments.